Skip to main content

 All students are admitted as undeclared.
 William & Mary students will declare their program(s) of study towards the conclusion of their sophomore year, allowing their first two years to explore a variety of academic disciplines across our liberal arts & sciences curriculum, including the approved transferable coursework from Verto.

-Students are able to select any offered major/minor at the conclusion of their sophomore year.
-All students interested in selecting majors from the Mason School of Business or School of Education during the major declaration process will complete an additional admission process once they reach junior standing.
 Programs not offered to transfer students (including those on the spring pathway) include the Early Assurance program with Eastern Virginia Medical School and VCU’s School of Medicine; as well as our Joint Degree Programme with St. Andrew’s University.

 You can view the full list of course equivalencies in the William & Mary Spring Pathway course registration guide.